traktuner/networkShareMounter/README.md

 ```

 ## Optional Paramater
-As a request there is an optional parameter `--openMountDir` which opens a new finder window with the directory and the mounted shares
+There is an optional parameter `--openMountDir` which opens a new finder window with the directory and the mounted shares